haribharadwaj/SNAPlabCovid19ResponsePlan/README.rst

 Social distancing and hygiene
 =============================
 * We will adhere to the recommendations by authorities about avoiding larger groups, staying at home except for essential errands, and avoiding public transport.
-* We will adhere to good practices diligently to protect ourselves by implementing preventative steps (e.g., washing hands regularly) against contracting and spreading covid-19 and other diseases.
+* We will adhere to recommended practices to protect ourselves by implementing preventative steps (e.g., washing hands regularly) against contracting and spreading covid-19 and other diseases.
-* The best recommendations will be provided by the authorities: `<http://coronavirus.gov>`_
+* For definitive information, please see the `CDC page on prevention <https://www.cdc.gov/coronavirus/2019-ncov/prepare/prevention.html>`_.

 Self Isolation
 ==============
 * We will practice self-isolation if:
    1. We think there is a possibility that we may be sick (or)
    2. We think we may have been exposed to COVID-19 through contact with someone who tested positive or is under care for suspected covid-19 exposure (or)
    3. We come back to campus after undertaking air travel of any kind (or)
    4. We come back to campus from out of state, regardless of means of travel.
-* For what it means to self-isolate when we think we may be sick or if we may be exposed to covid-19, please refer to the CDC page: `<http://coronavirus.gov>`_.
+* For what it means to self-isolate when we think we may be sick or if we may be exposed to covid-19, please refer to `the corresponding CDC page <https://www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/steps-when-sick.html>`_.
   **If you are in Indiana**, please see the `IU health coronavirus page <https://iuhealth.org/find-medical-services/coronavirus>`_ for information including obtaining a free screening (which starts with a "virtual" visit).
-* For self-isolating due to travel (either by air anywhere, or by any means returning from out of state), we will follow the same steps recommended by the CDC for those returning from international travel (i.e., self isolation as if we think we may have been exposed for a 14-day period and the proper steps to discontinue self isolation).
+* For self-isolating due to travel (either by air anywhere, or by any means returning from out of state), we will follow the same steps recommended by the CDC for those returning from international travel (i.e., self isolation as if we think we may have been exposed for a 14-day period PLUS `the proper steps to discontinue self isolation as described by the CDC <https://www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/steps-when-sick.html>`_).

 It is unlikely that we will *need* to come into work, but in case we do
 =======================================================================